-Consumers are instructed to drink one teaspoon (5 grams) of SuperBeets mixed with water every day for improved energy, circulation and blood pressure and not exceed more than two servings in 24 hours.
+Consumers are instructed to drink 1 teaspoon (5 grams) of SuperBeets mixed with water every day for improved energy, circulation, and blood pressure and not exceed more than 2 servings in 24 hours.

 There are no recommendations for how long to take the supplement.